- Where and When do you train?

-We train most Sunday mornings with the general exception of school holidays and public holidays (be sure to check our training calendar for training dates).
+We train Sunday mornings with the general exception of school holidays and public holidays and mid-Term breaks but be sure to check our training calendar for training dates.

-Classes start SHARP at either 8am (for Intermediate and Advanced Classes) or 9am (for Puppy, Beginner and Novice Classes) and last for 1 hour; please be on time to avoid disruption and inconvenience.
+Classes start SHARP at either 8am (for Intermediate and Advanced Classes) or 9am (for Junior Beginner, Beginner and Novice Classes) and last for 1 hour; please be on time to avoid disruption and inconvenience.

 - How and What do you teach at training?

 Our principle is ‘We train you, you train your dog’.

 Our method of training, in all classes, is ‘Positive Reinforcement’; we do not allow rough treatment, tagging, shouting or force at training.

 In Junior Beginner Class (introduced in Term 3 2018 and replaced Puppy Class) for dogs under 20 weeks of age on joining – we teach socialisation, good manners, bite inhibition and basic behaviours eg sit, down, come, walk on a loose lead, settle etc.